Decateron/geosource/docs/reflection.md

 	- Better display of errors on website
 - Try NoSQL solution for spatiotemporal querying
 	- O(1) access time can be achieved with Redis for 20 most recent posts within area with support for lazy loading
-		- Will require some work to implement, severly limits types of queries, and requries a good amount of data redundancy
+		- Will require some work to implement, severly limits types of queries, and requires a good amount of data redundancy
 		- Based on screen region, approximate to a bunch of squares
 			- Try to keep the number of squares somewhat small
 			- Each square contains a list of posts ordered by recency